 American Sign Language (ASL) has rules of grammar and usage as different from English as any foreign language.
 We offer a four-semester sequence of language courses from introductory to advanced levels; courses in the history, literature, and culture of the deaf community in the U.S.; and courses in the representations of deaf people in literature, film, and the media.

 These courses can be used to fulfill requirements for the ASL minor.

 The four-semester language course sequence (ASL:1001, 1002, 2001, 2002) satisfies the College of Liberal Arts General Education Program requirement in foreign language.
-Classroom instruction is supplemented by video materials and interactive software available in the Language Media Center, 120 Phillips Hall.
+Classroom instruction is supplemented by video materials and interactive software available in the Center for Language and Culture Learning 120 Phillips Hall.